m-braverman/ta_dm_course_data/README.md

 # ta_dm_course_data
-A small data repo for the topics in data mining course.
+A small data repo for the topics in a data mining course.